Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Introduction

 \subsection{Contributions}

 In this work, we make the following contributions: \begin{itemize} \item We show how analytical dynamics models and neural networks can be combined and trained end-to-end to predict the effects of robot actions based on depth images or organized point clouds. \item We compare this hybrid approach to using a pure neural network for learning both, perception and prediction.
-Evaluations on a real world physical interaction task demonstrate improved data efficiency and generalization when including the analytical model into the network over learning everything from scratch. \item For evaluation, we augmented an existing dataset of planar pushing with depth and RGB images and additional contact information.
+Evaluations on a real world physical interaction task demonstrate improved data efficiency and generalization when including the analytical model into the network over learning everything from scratch. \item We show how the hybrid approach can be further extended by combining the analytical model with a learned error-correction term to better compensate for possible inaccuracies of the analytical model \item For training and evaluation, we augmented an existing dataset of planar pushing with depth and RGB images and additional contact information.
 The code for this is available online. \end{itemize}

-The present paper is an extension of preliminary results in \citep{rss} (under review).
-Here we extend our evaluations and add results for an architecture that combines the analytical model with a learned error-correction term to better compensate for possible inaccuracies of the analytical model.
-While in previous work, the visual setup was limited to a top-down view of the scene we also demonstrate in Section~\ref{sec:3d}, that our proposed architecture is still applicable without this simplifying assumption.